amulyakpadhan/CODTECH-Internship-Task2/README.md

 Duration: June 1st to June 30th

 ## Overview
-This project aims to develop a text-to-image generation application that transforms textual descriptions into visual representations using generative model ML API.
-The application provides users with the capability to input descriptive text and generate corresponding images, leveraging advancements in machine learning techniques.
+This project aims to develop a text-to-image generation application that transforms textual descriptions into visual representations using generative models.
+The application leverages the Diffusers library from HuggingFace to utilize advanced techniques in the field of machine learning for creating images from text.

-## Live Demo
-The project is deployed and can be accessed at: [Text-to-Image Converter](https://ttsconverter.pythonanywhere.com/)

 ## Features
 - Input textual descriptions for image generation.
-- Utilizes generative model based ML API for creating images.
+- Utilizes the Stable Diffusion model from HuggingFace's Diffusers library.
 - Downloadable images in standard formats.
-- Automatic cleanup of old audio files.
+- Automatic cleanup of old generated images.

 ## Technologies Used
 - Python 3.x
+- PyTorch (for deep learning and generative models)
+- HuggingFace Diffusers library (for Stable Diffusion model)
-- Django 3.x or 4.x
+- Django 3.x or 4.x (web framework)
-- ML API for text-to-image conversion
 - HTML/CSS (Bootstrap for styling)
 - JavaScript (jQuery)
 - Git (for version control)